I ncoming freshmen will be aiming for categories of distinction rather than official class rank.

 Mrs. Bonham compared the current ranking system to the new one.

-“Our status for this year if we were to use the new system would allow us to recognize 13 more students than our usual 20.
-It basically means that there would be 33 students who made it to the Suma level of the system which is more than our usual 20,” Mrs. Bonham said.
+“If we were to use the new system it allow us to recognize 13 more students than our usual 20.
+It basically means that there would be 33 students who made it to the Suma level of the system,” Mrs. Bonham said.

 More opportunities are arising for GHS students.